UR Medicine Recovery Center of Excellence Team

 Patrick Seche is the Senior Director of Addiction Services and a Senior Associate faculty member in the University of Rochester Medical Center’s Department of Psychiatry, and currently oversees three clinics at Strong Recovery, which is a part of Strong Memorial Hospital.
 On the steering committee for the University of Rochester’s Recovery Center of Excellence, Patrick focuses on substance use disorder, methadone treatment, and community relations.

-Itza Morales-Torres is the Director of the Opioid Treatment Program (OTP) at the University of Rochester Medical Center and the Assistant Director of Strong Recovery.
+Itza Morales is the Director of the Opioid Treatment Program (OTP) at the University of Rochester Medical Center and the Co-Director of Operations for Addiction Psychiatry services.
 Itza has worked in addiction treatment since 2008, when she joined Strong Recovery as an addiction therapist.
 In 2017 Itza became the Program Manager of the OTP, and in 2019 she assumed her current role as the program’s Director.